Agricultural litigation: trial before the Joint Court of Rural Leases (TPBR)

 Query

-You can bring the matter before the court by submission of an application to the Registry.
+You may bring an action before the court by surrendering to the Registry a request.

 The query should include the following: